-Option 1: Get Visa at Embassy of Vietnam in Canada
+Option 1: Obtain a Vietnam Visa at the Embassy of Vietnam in Canada.

-You will need to bring your updated travel passport and it will take about 4-6 working days with many required documents needed in advance such as: 1 new envelope stamped on it, your exact home address and money as well.
-For further information, you should call Vietnam Embassy in Canada for details.
+You will need to bring your updated travel passport and it will take about 4-6 working days with many required documents needed in advance such as a self-addressed stamped envelope and 2 passport photos.

 Embassy of Vietnam in Canada

 Address: 55 McKay Street, Ottawa, K1M 2B2, Canada

 Office hours: 9.00 – 17.00, Monday to Friday.

 Option 2: Get Vietnam Visa Approval Letter via our Vietnam Travel website.

 If you don’t have the time to visit the embassy in person or simply don’t have the time to make the journey, Visa on arrival may be a good option.
 You will first need to apply for a Visa Approval Letter.
 You may apply for the Visa Approval Letter on line using this link.
 Once you have it, you will need to take it with you to Vietnam and provide it upon arrival along with your valid passport.
 Vietnam Travel can easily assist with this option and take care of all the details so your trip preparation is worry-free!

 Option 3: The Vietnam e-Visa

 The Vietnam visa application for Canadian citizens is a painless process when completed online.
 Applicants can apply using any smartphone, tablet or computer that has WiFi access.
 The Vietnam eVisa application is easy to understand and only takes a few minutes to fully complete.